teke85/Review_Project/README.md

 # Microverse Trials Project Review

-> This project is a review of the previously submited microverse trials.
+> This project is a review of the previously submited microverse trials project.

 ## Live Demo (if available)